Sri Lanka groups say government wary of U.N. war crimes probe

 Authorities dismissed the fracas as a private dispute, triggered by another group of relatives of the missing who wanted to recount their own stories.

-The foreign ministry issued a warning to diplomats on Tuesday, accusing some of favouring the Tamil community over the majority Sinhalese and promoting mistrust between them.
+The foreign ministry issued a warning to diplomats on Tuesday, accusing some of favoring the Tamil community over the majority Sinhalese and promoting mistrust between them.

 "The war crimes probe is one of the government's main concerns," said J.C.
 Weliamuna, head of the Sri Lankan unit of Transparency International.
 "Tamils will be readily talking to these journalists, who can expose the war crimes."